 Under this rule, at age 25, for instance, you should keep 75% of your portfolio in stocks and the rest in bonds and other relatively safer securities.
 At age 75, you invest 25% of your assets in stocks.
 The idea is to gradually reduce investment risk as you age, because older people don’t have as much time to wait for a market bounce-back following a dip.

-Instead: Rebalance your investment portfolio each year, considering your target retirement age, plans on using the funds at retirement, your risk tolerance and market performance.
-If you’re feeling more comfortable with risk, use 110 (or even 120) as a starting point to calculate your stock exposure.
+Instead: Rebalance your investment portfolio each year, considering not only market performance, but your target retirement age, plans for using the funds at retirement and risk tolerance.
+If you’re feeling more comfortable with risk, use 110 (or even 120) instead of 100 as a starting point to calculate your stock exposure.

 5. “Withdraw 4% of your savings in retirement.”